 Let me introduce myself.
 My name is Mark Sisson.
 I’m 63 years young.
 I live and work in Malibu, California.
 In a past life I was a professional marathoner and triathlete.
 Now my life goal is to help 100 million people get healthy.
 I started this blog in 2006 to empower people to take full responsibility for their own health and enjoyment of life by investigating, discussing, and critically rethinking everything we’ve assumed to be true about health and wellness...Tell Me More

 Luckily, after you’ve already gone through the lengthy process of making homemade broth, changing the flavor is easy to do.
+(If you prefer to buy prepared grass-fed bone broth, you can still customize the taste with the ideas below.)
 Each of the recipes below require 1 hour and just a few ingredients to transform a basic pot of beef bone broth into a whole new flavor experience.

 *Wait, you don’t have a batch of homemade bone broth in your freezer?
 No problem.
 There’s a basic bone broth recipe at the end of this post.

 Heat olive oil over medium heat.
 Add the fresh mushrooms and garlic and cook until the mushrooms are soft, 5 minutes.

 In a pot, combine the bone broth with cooked mushrooms and garlic, dried mushrooms and thyme.
 Bring to a boil then turn down heat and simmer 1 hour.
 Strain the stock and discard the solids.

 If desired, stir a little crème fraiche into the warm broth before drinking.

 In a pot combine the broth, ginger, cinnamon stick, star anise, cloves and coriander seeds.
 Bring to a boil then turn down heat and simmer 1 hour.